Jose Trevino Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.3 K/9, the third-best in MLB.
+- The pitching staff for the Twins has a collective 10.4 K/9, the third-best in the league.

-- The Twins have the second-ranked team ERA across all MLB pitching staffs (2.50).
+- The Twins have a 2.46 team ERA that ranks second across all MLB pitching staffs.

-- The Twins rank 11th in baseball in home runs surrendered (11 total, 0.9 per game).
+- Twins pitchers combine to rank 12th in baseball in home runs surrendered (13 total, one per game).

-- Ryan (2-0) makes the start for the Twins, his third of the season.
+- Varland starts for the first time this season for the Twins.

-- The righty last appeared on Saturday against the Houston Astros, when he tossed six innings, allowing four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.